-Being an educator requires passion, commitment, and the ability to communicate with students from diverse backgrounds.
+Passion.
+Commitment.
+Communication.
 As a teacher, you play a critical role in the development of children and, ultimately, society.
-As a student in the Education Department, you learn how to be effective in today’s classrooms.
+Learn how to be effective in today’s classrooms.

-Saint Mary’s teacher preparation programs are accredited by the Indiana Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
+Our programs are accredited by the Indiana Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
 Upon successful completion of your program, you will obtain a license to teach in Indiana.
-From there, the prospects are unlimited.
-Many Saint Mary’s Education graduates go on to teach in public and private schools all over the country.

 Upon graduation, you will have many options for your future.
 Our faculty has the experience and knowledge to mentor you, helping to ensure your goals are met.
 Whether you move on to graduate school or into the classroom to teach, you will have the ability to succeed in a variety of areas.